-- Applicants having a bachelor's degree in engineering, physical sciences, computer science or mathematics from an accredited institution must provide the following for admission to the doctoral program: - An applicant must have a GPA score of 3.0 or higher. - Applicants who have not satisfied the above score may be evaluated for conditional admission. - Three letters of recommendation in the forms provided by the department - International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
-A total score of 80 on the iBT TOEFL or 6.5 overall on the IELTS is required. - Applicants having a Master's degree in Electrical or Computer Engineering from an accredited institution must provide the following for admission to the doctoral program: - GPA of at least 3.3/4.0 in the master's program - Three letters of recommendation in the forms provided by the department - International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
-A total score of 80 on the iBT TOEFL or 6.5 overall on the IELTS is required. - Credentials of all other applicants will be examined by the Graduate Admission Committee on a case-by-case basis.
+1. Applicants having a bachelor's degree in engineering, physical sciences, computer science or mathematics from an accredited institution must provide the followings for admission to the doctoral program:

+- An applicant must have a GPA score of 3.0 or higher. - Applicants who have not satisfied the above score may be evaluated for conditional admission. - Applicants must submit GRE scores although no minimum scores are required to be considered for admission. - Three letters of recommendation in the forms provided by the department - International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
+A total score of 80 on the iBT TOEFL or 6.5 overall on the IELTS is required. - Applicants having a Master's degree in Electrical or Computer Engineering from an accredited institution must provide the followings for admission to the doctoral program: - GPA of at least 3.3/4.0 in the master's program - Applicants must submit GRE scores although no minimum scores are required to be considered for admission. - Three letters of recommendation in the forms provided by the department - International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
+A total score of 80 on the iBT TOEFL or 6.5 overall on the IELTS is required. - 3.
+Credentials of all other applicants will be examined by the Graduate Admission Committee on a case by case basis.
 In addition to the departmental requirements, all students must satisfy the University's Graduate Policies and Procedures.